 At the end of the day, nobody wants to be entirely alone in this world.
 Some people might be more introverted and prefer a state of isolation, but even those people still crave companionship to some degree.
 It just ties into our primal nature and genetic makeup as human beings.

-Patience Young Grasshopper
+Patience, Young Grasshopper

 We have so much intimacy to catch up on with all these new exuberating feelings we’re not used to.
-As the clichés go- slow and steady to win the race.
+As the cliché goes, slow and steady to win the race.
 Some things including rehab romances are taboo and personal relations will just need to wait.
 It would be a terrible idea to do anything rash while these early phases of recovery remain fragile.

-Recovery launches us into life with a jump, skip and a hop as we join back in the races.
-No part of these races, however, is ready for the dating game- including the mingling, fraternizing, and flirting that surrounds the idea.
+Recovery launches us into life with a jump, skip, and a hop as we join back in the races.
+No part of these races, however, is ready for the dating game, including the mingling, fraternizing, and flirting that surrounds the idea.
 Rehab romances are troublesome because of the distraction from the big picture.
 It’s more than advised to take baby steps and ease yourself into this new role of being the new you.

 Trouble Seeking Trouble

-Recovery from alcoholic thinking has the power to promise things beyond any addict’s wildest dreams.
+Recovery from alcoholic thinking has the power to promise things beyond anyone’s wildest dreams.
 The 12 steps and all the anonymous programs are a saving grace for millions.
 However, when entering a rehab of sorts, there are a number of things that can ruin this newfangled path we’ve manifested.

-- It can Provide a False Sense of Security
+- It can provide a false sense of security

-- So much is Uncertain in Early Sobriety
+- So much is uncertain in early sobriety

-- Rehab Romance Distracts from Introspection
+- Rehab romance distracts from introspection

-- Unhealthy Thinking on Two Counts is Worse than One
+- Unhealthy thinking on two counts is worse than one

-- Easy for Co-Dependency to Arise
+- Easy for codependency to arise

-- Increases the Likelihood of Relapse for Both
+- Increases the likelihood of relapse for both

-- Love is a Drug that becomes Abused
+- Love is a drug that becomes abused

-- Unstable Emotions in Rehab/Early Recovery
+- Unstable emotions in rehab/early recovery

-- Possibilities of an STD (Prone to addicts/alcoholics in early recovery)
+- Possibilities of an STD (prone to addicts/alcoholics in early recovery)

 Let’s take a good look at reality.
-Once we decide we fancy somebody and begin a bond with this person, whatever the manner, we’re taking a leap of faith in sorts.
+Once we decide we fancy somebody and begin a bond with this person, whatever the manner, we’re taking a leap of faith.
 We never can predict exactly who this person really is until they’ve shown a few of their true colors.

 In early sobriety, our rationale is still very much skewed whether we like to see it or now.
 The drugs and alcohol are out of our bodies but our minds take much longer to rejuvenate.
 Playing with these waters while in treatment can play with our heads even more.

 If you think about it, just because the substances are taken away doesn’t mean that all the problems that got us here are fixed.
-Yes, substances are the root to all the debauchery, but the problems come from within us.
+Yes, substances are the root of all the debauchery, but the problems come from within us.
 This means that the solution comes from within too.
 It is not until we can learn to be introspective and get to know ourselves that we should even think about focusing on another individual.